plus3it/watchmaker/docs/gotchas/EL7-sudo.md

               - ssm-user
     ~~~

-    Each username listed under a confinment will be given that confinment when RHEL-07-020020 is run.
+    Each username listed under a confinement will be given that confinement when RHEL-07-020020 is run.

 * RHEL-07-020023